 376 Bridgehampton-Sag Harbor Turnpike

-Hit the kid-sized links at the museum, where families can enjoy a 9-hole science-themed course.
+Hit the kid-sized links at the museum, where families can enjoy a nine-hole science-themed course.
 There's even a hole where you design your own challenge.
 Roam the lush outdoor grounds, visit the community garden, or play on the swing set.
 Head indoors for a hands-on experience that promotes imaginary play, learning, reading, building, and more.
-Kids can climb the multi-tier pirate ship for a seaworthy adventure.
+Kids can climb the multitier pirate ship for a seaworthy adventure.
+DEAL ALERT: two-for-one golf on Wednesday afternoons.

 Country Fair Park — Medford